sktime/sktime/docs/source/developer_guide/git_workflow.rst

 Further, whenever making changes to the previous branch, ensure to update the dependent branch with the latest changes from the previous branch.

+The general workflow for ensuring that all branches in the chain are up-to-date, is as follows.
+Assume we have branches A, B, C, etc, where A depends on ``main``, B depends on A, C depends on B, etc.

+After any change to any of the branches:

+1. update your fork from the upstream repository
+2. merge ``main`` into A, and resolve any conflicts
+3. merge A into B, and resolve any conflicts
+4. merge B into C, and resolve any conflicts
+5. etc, until all branches in the chain have been merged and resolved

 Cleaning up
 ~~~~~~~~~~~